We are the Bay Area Apartment Association.

-The Bay Area Apartment Association (BAAA) currently represents over 188,000 units in the Greater Tampa Bay Area.
+The Bay Area Apartment Association (BAAA) currently represents over 200,000 apartment homes in the Greater Tampa Bay Area.
 We are a 501c(6) not-for-profit trade association serving the interests of the rental housing industry.
-BAAA offers Educational Programs, Legislative Updates and Provides Topical Information of Interest.
+BAAA offers quality educational programs, strong local advocacy support, and phenomenal networking opportunities.

 Our membership is comprised of individual owners, property management companies, apartment communities, and suppliers who provide products and services for the rental housing industry.

 Thank you for your interest in BAAA.
 If you have any additional questions please contact us.

 BAAA currently serves members in Hillsborough, Pinellas, Polk, Highlands, Hernando, Pasco, Sumter, Citrus, Manatee, Hardee, DeSoto, and Sarasota counties.

 - Networking with industry professionals

 - Career advancement through educational opportunities

 - Legislative advocacy & government monitoring

 - National lease program